On November 14, 2013 BONJ held its Tenth Anniversary Banquet at the Masonic Temple in Trenton.

 By REV. R. LENTON BUFFALO JR.

-Versions of the op-ed below by Rev. R. Lenton Buffalo Jr., President of the New Jersey Regional Coalition, were published during the week of 12/27/10 as an op-ed or a letter to the editor in The Daily Record (Morris County), Trenton Times, The Burlington County Times, and Press of Atlantic City.
+Versions of the op-ed below by Rev. R. Lenton Buffalo Jr., then President of Building One New Jersey, were published during the week of 12/27/10 as an op-ed or a letter to the editor in The Daily Record (Morris County), Trenton Times, The Burlington County Times, and Press of Atlantic City.

 Making Lemonade from a Lemon -- New Housing Legislation Deserves Support